google/WebFundamentals/src/content/en/fundamentals/push-notifications/display-a-notification.md

 ![Notification with image on Chrome for Android.](./images/notification-screenshots/mobile/chrome-image.png){: .center-image }

-Given the differences in ratio between desktop and mobile it's extremely hard to suggest guidelines.
+Given the differences in ratio between desktop and mobile, it's extremely hard to suggest guidelines.

 Since Chrome on desktop doesn't fill the available space and has a ratio of 4:3, perhaps the